ethansbenjamin/movie-server/README.txt

-This is the code for my express server.
+This is the code for my REST JSON API.
-I have stored all the movie data from the large JSON file into MongoDB.
-The express server queries data from the DB and serves JSON outputs.
+The server queries data from the DB and serves JSON outputs.

-to install, please run npm install in the /backend directory. to run the server, run npm start: this will execute nodemon app.js please create a dotenv file and paste this variable in there DB_CONNECTION=mongodb+srv://admin:Jg5NIAOsNmfISdqR@cluster.sziyr.mongodb.net/cluster?retryWrites=true&w=majority or -> hardcode this connection string into app.js
+to install, please run npm install to run the server, run npm start: this will execute nodemon server.js

+Sign Up and Login:

+For authentication, this server uses JWT tokens.
+To signup for an account make a JSON body with a username, email, and password.
+/api/auth/signup
+after signing up for an account you can sign in. you will then receive an access token to put in the header of postman.
+The key should be x-access-token, and the value is the token itself.
+/api/auth/signin
+this route takes the username and password, and then returns the user's credentials.
+{
+"username":"ethansb",
+"password":"password1"
+}
+The auth was inspired by this tutorial: https://bezkoder.com/node-js-mongodb-auth-jwt/ I have 3 types of roles in the database: user, moderator (contributing user), and admin.
+There is middleware that checks each token for role type before sending responses.
+If a token does not have access to a certain resource then it will respond as invalid access.

 Movies: